Paperwell/StartupConsultingAgreement/README.md

 - - - - -

-If you have any documents you'd like to share on Github but don't want to be bothered with formatting it nicely in Markdown, please email it to our Gmail account: paperwellcare.
+If you have any documents you'd like to share on Github but don't want to be bothered with formatting it nicely in Markdown, please email it to our **Gmail account: paperwellcare**.

 We're [Paperwell.com] and we're trying to make quality legal documents a free, public resource.
 Thank you!

 [Paperwell.com]: http://www.paperwell.com